jurgob/notification-system/README.md

 ### Architectureal Diagram

-- a Server Side Events stream can be created with a simple `GET /api/notifications/session`. the client will now receave all the pertinent events in that session
+- a Server Side Events stream can be created with a simple `POST /api/notifications/session`. the client will now receave all the pertinent events in that session

 - a notification can be created with just a simple POST /api/notifications request.
     - The client is creating a key with a uuid and defining the `userId` the messages need to be delivered to and the `channel` (`APP`| `EMAIL`) the message need to use